bleriotnoguia/laratest/README.md

 ### Login with email

-Note : Only the user whose email auth authorized property is set to true can use this method.
-This field can be found in the users table.
+Note : Only the user whose `email_auth_authorized` property is set to true can use this method.
+The field `email_auth_authorized` can be found in the users table.

 - Url: http://localhost:8000/api/email/login
 - Method : POST